-Contents 2
+Contents 6

-Chairman's Foreword 3
+Chairman's Foreword 7

-CEO's Introduction 4
+CEO's Introduction 8

-Ofgem's strategy 5
+Ofgem's strategy 10

-1. Enabling a better functioning retail market 7
+1. Enabling a better functioning retail market 12

-2. Facilitating the energy transition 10
+2. Facilitating change in the energy system 15

-3. Learning from the first RIIO framework and setting RIIO- for success -2 up 16
+3. Learning from the first RIIO framework and setting RIIO for success)-2 up 23

-4. Introducing competition into monopoly areas 18
+4. Introducing competition into monopoly areas 25

-5. Becoming an authoritative source of quality analysis 21
+5. An authoritative source of quality analysis 28

-6. Our core business activities 23
+6. Our core business activities 30

-7. Ofgem E-Serve 31
+7. Ofgem E-Serve 38

-8. How we operate (including our budget) 34
+8. How we operate 41

+9. Simplification Plan 2017-18 43

-Appendix 1 - Key performance indicators 37
+Appendix 1 - Key performance indicators 47

-Appendix 2 - Deliverables included in this document 40
+Appendix 2 - Deliverables included in this document 50